The North East England Climate Coalition is focusing our work to:

 Rather than NEECCo selecting its own work streams, the Interim Steering Group decided to align our work areas with the categories assigned by the UK Committee on Climate Change (UK-CCC).

 The UK-CCC produce an annual progress report which is delivered to Parliament and for the last 5 years have consistently organised their work into 11 categories.
-The most recent report was published in July 2019 and the Summary Report can be found here.
+The most recent report was published in June 2021 and the Summary Report can be found below.

 UK Climate Change Committee:

 Since our inception in March 2020 we have secured 21 regional or sub-regional organisations from across sectors as our Strategic Partners, to develop and drive forward the work of the Coalition:

 We have been working at pace to establish planning groups aligned to the UK Commission on Climate Change focus areas.
 In discussion with the Steering Group and our wider partners, so far over 70 NEECCo partners have engaged and established the following planning groups to develop our proposals: